 Molecular genetic analysis of head skeletal evolution

 Major changes to the head skeleton, particularly in bones and teeth of the branchial skeleton, have occurred as sticklebacks adapt to new diets in freshwater environments.
 One of the best ecologically-characterized head skeletal adaptations in freshwater fish is a reduction in the number of gill rakers, a set of segmentally-reiterated bones in the branchial skeleton that helps determine what fish can eat (Glazer et al., 2014).
-We have also identified two evolutionary "gain" traits: derived freshwater fish have evolved more pharyngeal teeth and bigger branchial bones (Cleves et al., in press; Erickson et al., 2014).
+We have also identified two evolutionary "gain" traits: derived freshwater fish have evolved more pharyngeal teeth and bigger branchial bones (Cleves et al., 2014; Erickson et al., 2014).
 Our genetic studies have identified a handful of chromosome regions that control each of these traits (Miller, Glazer, et al., 2014).
 Genomic regions controlling both loss and gain traits display strikingly anatomically modular and genetically additive properties, and cluster into possible “supergene” regions on chromosomes 4, 20, and 21 (Miller, Glazer et al., 2014).
 Studying the sequence, expression patterns, and functions of candidate genes within these chromosome regions, combined with ongoing fine mapping, will ultimately reveal the specific genes and mutations underlying the evolved differences.
 Molecular genetics in sticklebacks is now greatly facilitated by a wealth of new molecular resources, including genome sequences from 21 populations (Jones et al., 2012), as well as transgenic and genome editing methods (Erickson et al., 2015).
 Our studies will help answer long-standing questions about the molecular genetic basis of evolutionary change in natural populations.
 In addition, as many mechanisms of craniofacial, tooth, and bone patterning are conserved between fish and mammals, our studies will shed light on human skeletal disorders.

 Developmental biology of head skeletal evolution